 Notes: Sweet Joe-Pye Weed is nice in open woodlands and naturalizing areas.
 Great value to bees and butterflies.
 More tolerant of drier soils than Eutrochium maculatum.

-Native to Northeast (except ME), Mid-Atlantic, Southeast and Midwest, US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Native to Northeast (except ME, RARE IN VT), Mid-Atlantic, Southeast and Midwest, US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).